^

 Complications and consequences

-After surgery, there is a complication in the form of bleeding.
-It is necessary to note the possibility of scar formation and subsequent complications during childbirth as a result of poor stretchability of scar tissue.
-Due to the obstruction of the cervical canal on the background of an ascending infection (endometritis or chronic salpingitis), hormonal problems (in particular, menstrual cycle disorders) and infertility development can be observed.
+After surgical intervention, bleeding may be a complication.
+It is necessary to note the possibility of scar formation and subsequent complications during childbirth due to poor stretchability of scar tissue.
+Due to obstruction of the cervical canal against the background of ascending infection (endometritis or chronic salpingitis), hormonal problems (in particular, menstrual irregularities) and the development of infertility may be observed.

-Diagnostics of the moderate cervical dysplasia
+Diagnostics moderate cervical dysplasia

 • taking a smear to determine the presence and typing of HPV;

-Analyzes for diagnosing moderate dysplasia:
+Tests for diagnosing moderate dysplasia:

 • enzyme immunoassay (allows to determine the oncoprotein E7);